realmdigital/interviews/README.md

 * Never clone this repository unless the intention is to improve or update it with changes that will be used in all future projects
 * By forking the repository to your new project, any improvements made to this repo can be integrated into your project using git pull mechanism

+### Hints ###

+* If you are completing this assessment as part of an application as a senior developer, a simple extract method refactor is not going to impress us